Free Delivery

 If you see Manduria on the label, you can usually expect a fuller, more structured style.

 Salento IGT covers a broader area of southern Puglia.
-Many wines from this grape fall under this designation.
+Many wines made from this variety fall under this designation.

-For everyday drinking, Salento IGT bottlings often offer very good value.
+For everyday drinking, Salento IGT wines often offer very good value.

 Gioia del Colle DOC